A-DONALD/iBackup-Extractor/README.md

    python main.py
    ```

-2. Follow the instructions of the user manual.
+2. Follow the instructions in the user manual.